A Healing Spice (Star Anise)

 Nutrition

-Star Anise is loaded with natural antioxidants like flavonoids and polyphenols that help protect cells from everyday damage caused by stress, pollution, and aging.
+Star Anise is loaded with natural antioxidants like flavonoids and polyphenols which help protect cells from everyday damage caused by stress, pollution, and aging.

-Although not considered to be a significant source of food, Star Anise is rich in medicinal compounds like shikimic acid (used to combat flue), anethole and linalool, plus antioxidants, flavonoids and minerals (iron, calcium, magnesium and copper) with antiviral, antibacterial and anti-inflammatory properties.
+Although not considered to be a significant source of food, Star Anise is rich in medicinal compounds such as shikimic acid (used to combat flu), anethole and linalool, plus antioxidants, flavonoids and minerals (iron, calcium, magnesium and copper) with antiviral, antibacterial and anti-inflammatory properties.

-Star Anise can be confused with Anise Seed as they have a similar flavour, but they come from different plants.
+Star Anise can be confused with Anise Seed as they have a similar flavour.
+They come from different plants and are used for different purposes.
 Anise Seed is smaller and more commonly used in European and Middle Eastern cooking.

 A Healing Spice (Star Anise) by Sue Cartwright, Spiral Leaf